lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-07-02-Finish_your_degree.md

 if only somewhat, over decades, and without making you a billionaire.
 (Kind of like my case.)
 Or you might get bitten by the startup bug later.

-By the way, as a result of the EDSAC, four people got Nobel Prizes.
+Anyway: as a result of the EDSAC, four people at Cambridge got Nobel Prizes.
 They all were users of the EDSAC, not its developers.
-([Maurice Wilkes](https://history.computer.org/pioneers/wilkes.html) did receive quite a few other honours.)
+(Project lead [Maurice Wilkes](https://history.computer.org/pioneers/wilkes.html) did receive quite a few other honours.)
-None of the original team got rich and I never heard any of them complain about that.
+None of the original team got rich.
+I never heard any of them complain about that.

 Anyway – why do people envy great wealth?
 I can't see the attraction